ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 The :class:`AutoMesh <ansys.meshing.prime.AutoMesh>` class enables you to automatically create the volume mesh using different volume meshing algorithms.
-It generates the volume mesh for all computed volumetric regions of the meshed object.
-For example, meshed objects created from the imported geometry.
+It generates the volume mesh for all computed volumetric regions of the mesh object.
+For example, mesh objects created from the imported geometry.
 :func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` allows you to perform volume meshing with given meshing parameters.

 --------------------------------------